Steve Blank: Academic teaching career

 Steve Blank giving a lecture at Stanford University in 2024.

 In 2001, Blank was invited to lecture at U.C.
 Berkeley as part of the Lester Center for Entrepreneurship at the Haas School of Business.
 He went on to teach a class on Customer Development at the school from 2003 through 2017.
 He began teaching at Stanford University's Engineering School in the Technology Ventures Program in 2004.

 In January 2011, Blank created the Lean LaunchPad class at Stanford University.
 The class combined experiential learning with the three building blocks of a successful lean startup: Alexander Osterwalder's Business Model Canvas, Blank's customer development model, and Agile Engineering.
 Rather than relying on the traditional business school practice of teaching students how to write a standard business plan, or simply build a product, the Lean Launchpad course assumed that all the students have a series of untested hypotheses about a venture and need to get out of the classroom to validate them.

 In 2012 Blank collaborated with the National Science Foundation and Venturewell to create educator courses and training material for NSF and Lean LaunchPad Instructors.
 From 2012 to 2021 he concurrently taught the Lean Launchpad class at Columbia University.

-Blank partnered with University of California at San Francisco and the National Science Foundation in 2013 to offer the Lean LaunchPad class for Life Science and Healthcare (therapeutics, diagnostics, devices and digital health.)
+Blank partnered with University of California, San Francisco and the National Science Foundation in 2013 to offer the Lean LaunchPad class for Life Science and Healthcare (therapeutics, diagnostics, devices and digital health.)
 In 2014, in conjunction with the National Institute of Health, Blank took the UCSF curriculum and developed the I-Corps@NIH program.

-Blank co-created Hacking for Defense and Hacking for Diplomacy courses at Stanford University in 2016.
+Blank and Joe Felter co-created Hacking for Defense and Hacking for Diplomacy courses at Stanford University in 2016.
 He went on to apply the same customer development approach to large social and environmental problems with courses including Hacking for Oceans, Climate and Hacking for Impact in 2022.
 Both the Lean LaunchPad and Hacking for Defense curricula uses the customer development methodology and lean startup methods developed by Blank during his career as a serial entrepreneur.

 Blank collaborated with the Common Mission Project in 2019 to host the Lean Innovation Educators Conference.
 The event drew educators from universities around the world to share best practices for teaching entrepreneurship.

 In 2020, Blank co-created the "Technology, Innovation and Modern War" class at Stanford University's Center for International Security and Cooperation (CISAC). with Joe Felter and Raj Shah.
 The class discusses how technology driven by commercial technology can create new military systems and concepts for future conflicts.
 In 2021 the class was expanded and renamed "Technology, Innovation and Great Power Competition."
-Later that year Blank co-founded the Stanford Gordian Knot Center for National Security Innovation.
+Later that year Blank and Felter co-founded the Stanford Gordian Knot Center for National Security Innovation.

 Blank co-created the Wicked Problems, Systems Dynamics, and Entrepreneurial Innovation class as a summer course at Imperial College in London in 2023.